You are here: Nevada Home > Nevada Today > News @ Nevada > 2009 News Stories > February > Sanford Center for Aging issues report on Nevada seniors

 Along with statistics, Elders Count Nevada 2009 offers a set of policy recommendations to the state, including expansion of several relatively low-cost programs for seniors that are partially funded or operated by state agencies and the Sanford Center for Aging.
 One example is the Medication Therapy Management program, which analyzes seniors' drug and vitamin/supplement regimens to check for potentially dangerous interactions and duplications.
 Adverse reactions to medications are believed to be the fifth-leading cause of death in the United States.
 Almost one in three hospitalizations of elders is due to preventable medication-related errors.

-The entire Elders Count Nevada 2009 report can be read or downloaded online.
-To request a printed copy, call the Sanford for Center for Aging at (775) 784-4774.
+The entire Elders Count Nevada 2009 report can be requested a a printed copy, call the Sanford for Center for Aging at (775) 784-4774.